 Grocery delivery peaked in January 2021, with sales volumes being double that of January 2020 and sixfold that of January 2018.
 However, overall industry sales declined 24 percent between January 2021 and June 2021.
 June 2021 sales also experienced a 3 percent decrease year-over-year.

-Share of sales among this chosen competitive set has also shifted over the past few years.
+Share of sales among this selection of companies has also shifted over the past few years.
 As of June 2021, Walmart Grocery holds 48 percent of sales.
 Walmart Grocery dominated grocery delivery sales prior to the pandemic, though its market share was eclipsed by Instacart during the first few months of shelter-in-place orders in 2020.
-As of June 2021, Walmart Grocery has the highest share of sales among the selected companies.
+As of June 2021, Walmart Grocery has the highest share of sales among these companies.

 Instacart represented 45 percent of observed grocery delivery sales in June 2021.
 In July, Instacart announced that Facebook’s Fidji Simo would succeed co-founder Apoorva Mehta as the company’s new CEO and will direct its efforts to go public.

 Six percent of observed grocery delivery sales in June 2021 came from Shipt, the same-day grocery delivery service owned by Target.
 Bloomberg Second Measure does not observe Shipt orders that originate on Target.com or in the Target app.

 Peapod and FreshDirect each accounted for 1 percent of grocery delivery sales in June 2021.
 Both of these companies operate regionally, while their larger competitors offer service nationwide.
 FreshDirect primarily serves the greater New York City, Philadelphia, and Washington, DC metropolitan areas.
 In February 2020, Peapod ended its operations in the Midwest and now serves the East Coast.